Nursing Practice Frequently Asked Questions

 Q. I have a question that is not covered by the above responses.
 How can I submit my question and receive an answer?

-A.Please e-mail your questions to Dorothy McCabe at email@example.com or call her at 781.830.5714.
+A.Please e-mail your questions to Judith Pare, the MNA’s Director of Nursing and Career Services, at email@example.com.
 If you do not require an immediate answer to your question, it will be reviewed by the Congress on Nursing Practice which meets monthly on the fourth Monday of the month.